 Porcelain pavers can be laid directly over existing grass or lawn as ‘stepping stones’ or to create a pathway, but for better stability of the pavers, the grass beneath the pavers should first be removed, together with a shallow layer of the topsoil.
+As well as more traditional square pavers, we now offer a range of hexagonal stepping stone pavers in five porcelain colors.
 Here's how to install pavers over grass for best results.

 Lay the pavers on the grass to determine the number of steps or ‘stones’ needed for the pathway, making sure the pavers are placed at equal distance from each other.

 The joint width between the pavers should be chosen depending on the appearance required.
 For stepping stones or pathways, the pavers would normally be laid with open joints with grass in between.
 However for areas where outdoor furniture will be used, pavers would normally be laid with closed joints.

 Mark the perimeter of each paver with a spade and then remove the pavers.

 Remove the turf up to a depth of 2”-3”.